nanocosmos/docs/docs/faq/faq_streaming.md

 </details>

-<details><summary><strong>Which video, audio and streaming formats do you support (H264, RTMP, RTSP, ...) ?</strong></summary>
+<details><summary><strong>Which video, audio and streaming formats does nanoStream support (H264, RTMP, RTSP, ...) ?</strong></summary>

 **nanocosmos supports the following Streaming formats:**

+*** Ingest/Upstream from Live Sources:

+- RTMP with H264 Video and AAC Audio (nanoStream Apps/SDKs or 3rd party software/hardware)
+- WebRTC.live (browser based)
+- SRT
+- Other formats upon request, e.g. RTSP, H265, VP9

+*** Playback/Downstream:

+- H5Live (unique live streaming with ultra-low-latencyy on all browsers)
+- HLS (ultra-low latency based on H5Live)
 - RTMP
-- H5Live (unique live streaming with ultra-low-latencyy)
-- HLS (low latency based on H5Live)
-- WebRTC (broadcast/ingest)

-For plugin-free operation and mobile devices, the built-in hardware codecs are supported (usually H264, AAC).
+For plugin-free operation and mobile devices, the built-in hardware codecs are supported (H264 Video, AAC Audio).

+**** Other platforms / native

 The following formats are supported for some platforms only upon request (Windows):
 - RTSP (server mode without streaming server)
 - UDP-TS / MPEG2-TS (point-to-point and Multicast)

-This is the list of supported video and audio codecs:
-- H.264 Video
 - MPEG-2 Video, including IMX and XDCAM-HD
-- AAC Audio, including HE (High Efficiency)
-- All formats supporting very low and very high bitrates and profiles

-This is the list of supported file formats:
-- MP4 (included segmented writing)
+- MP4
 - MPEG-PS and TS
 - MXF

-**Generally, all formats are supported for both reading and writing.**

 </details>

 <details><summary><strong>How to use RTMP for Live Encoding from your Application or Server?</strong></summary>

-RTMP is originally developed for live streaming with the Flash player, which is now outdated.
+RTMP is originally developed for live streaming with the Flash player.
+It is not suitable or recommended for playback.
  However, RTMP is still a valid and suitable format for live encoding and broadcast from your camera source.
 Most Live Encoder software, hardware and servers support RTMP.

 ### RTMP Structure
 RTMP is based on the following URL format: